Thursday 12 November 2020 – 7:15pm via Zoom

 Alison Roberts, East Finchley Facebook Group

-Look out for Facebook Group spin off groups (by the same team), one of which was Created in March as a Covid 19/Lockdown support group.
+Look out for Facebook Group spin off groups (by the same team), one of which is East Finchley Neighbourhood Support, which was created in March as a Covid -19/Lockdown support group.

 The Facebook team are also supporting the #N2Unique campaign promoting local shopping – see #N2Unique